-#3 Updated by quba42 about 1 year ago
+#3 Updated by quba42 over 1 year ago

 I am not entirely sure, but I think the uploads mechanism is intended for a pile of debian packages, and not for a fully structured debian repository.
 It will probably ignore any Release files and publish any packages under a single release + component.